What value do Value Research's fund ratings offer to investors?

 Value Research's fund ratings offer investors a quick and easy way to identify funds that have produced strong risk-adjusted performance relative to their peers.
 Value Research's fund ratings are completely objective and unbiased.

-Fund Ratings tell how a fund has performed on a risk-adjusted basis relative to a relevant category in the past.
-That is a useful piece of information, but it's not enough for a smart investment decision.
-Fund Rating is a good starting point for a fund evaluation.
+Fund ratings tell how a fund has performed on a risk-adjusted basis relative to a relevant category in the past.
+That information is useful, but it's not enough for a smart investment decision.
+Fund rating is a good starting point for a fund evaluation.

-An optimal portfolio will not necessarily feature only four and five star funds.
-An investor needs to consider other factors such as risk tolerance, how the various funds in the portfolio may work together and appropriate diversification across asset classes.
-It may be that a particular fund, which currently has a two Star Rating, is the best choice for a portion of an investor's portfolio.
+An optimal portfolio will not necessarily feature only 4- and 5-star funds.
+An investor must consider other factors, such as risk tolerance, how the various funds in the portfolio may work together and appropriate diversification across asset classes.
+It is possible that a particular fund, which currently has a 2-star rating, is the best choice for a portion of an investor's portfolio.
 An investor should contact their investment advisor for further assistance with these types of portfolio decisions.

 Once a month.

 Does Value Research charge fund companies to rate their funds?